This statement describes how the

-The protection of your personal data at Hauserpartners Rechtsanwälte GmbH (following: "HPR„, „we"Or"us") highest priority.
+At HAUSER PARTNERS Rechtsanwälte GmbH & Co KG (hereinafter: "HPR„, „we"Or"us") highest priority.
 Our professional confidentiality obligations already oblige us to maintain the highest level of confidentiality.
 In addition, when using your personal data, we also comply with all data protection requirements, in particular those of the EU General Data Protection Regulation ("GDPR„) as well as all other applicable national and European regulations.

 - Personal data and purposes of use

 Personal data are all data that contain individual details about personal or factual circumstances, for example name, address, email address, telephone number, date of birth, age, gender, social security number, video recordings, photos, voice recordings of people and biometric data such as fingerprints.
 Sensitive data such as health data or data in connection with criminal proceedings can also be included.
 You consent to the processing and use of this data - in accordance with the provisions of this data protection declaration.

 We, HAUSER PARTNERS Rechtsanwälte GmbH & Co KG, collect, process and use your personal data only if and insofar as you have given your consent, you have communicated this to us as part of our communication, it is necessary to fulfill contractual or legal obligations or to protect it is necessary for the legitimate interests of HPR and complies with all applicable national and European regulations.